Preventive-Corrective Cyber-Defense: Attack-Induced Region Minimization and Cybersecurity Margin Maximization: Introduction

-Motivated by the above questions, this paper proposes a cost-effective shape-and-dispatch cyber-defense strategy, which minimizes the FDI attack-induced region in the system planning stage, followed by the cybersecurity margin maximization in the system operation stage.
-The contributions of this paper are summarized as follows. \begin{enumerate} \item This paper proposes a cost-effective shaping cyber-defense strategy, which achieves a trade-off between limiting the FDI attack-induced region and minimizing the cyber-defense meters via optimal meter placement.
-In particular, a sufficient condition for identifying the FDI unattackable lines is proposed. \item The proposed shaping cyber-defense strategy is mathematically formulated as a one-leader-multi-follower bi-level problem, which is converted into a single-level mixed-integer linear programming (MILP) problem.
-Moreover, the closed-form lower bounds for three big-M constants are investigated. \item Based on the preventive security region obtained from the proposed shaping cyber-defense strategy, this paper proposes a cost-effective dispatching cyber-defense strategy.
-With the optimal dispatch of operation points, the proposed strategy achieves a trade-off between maximizing the cybersecurity margin and minimizing the additional operation cost.
+Motivated by the above questions, this paper proposes a cost-effective preventive-corrective cyber-defense strategy, which minimizes the FDI attack-induced region in a preventive manner, followed by maximizing the cybersecurity margin in a corrective manner.
+The contributions of this paper are summarized as follows. \begin{enumerate} \item This paper proposes a preventive cyber-defense strategy to characterize the FDI attack-induced region, whose volume is optimally shaped via preventive allocation of any given cyber-defense resource.
+In particular, a sufficient condition for constructing the FDI unattackable lines is proposed, indicating that the FDI cyber-attack could be locally rather than globally prevented. \item The proposed preventive cyber-defense strategy is mathematically formulated as a bi-objective bi-level (one-leader-multi-follower) problem, which is converted into a single-level mixed-integer linear programming (MILP) problem.
+Moreover, the closed-form lower bounds for three big-M constants are investigated. \item Given a non-empty FDI attack-induced region, this paper proposes a corrective cyber-defense strategy to achieve a trade-off between maximizing the cybersecurity margin and minimizing the additional defense-induced operation cost.
 This leads to a balance between the safest-but-expensive operation point (i.e., Euclidean Chebyshev center) and the cheapest-but-dangerous operation point. \end{enumerate}

 The remaining of this paper is organized as follows.
 Section~II illustrates the preliminaries of the FDI cyber-attack.
-Section~III proposes a shaping cyber-defense strategy to limit the FDI attack-induced region in a cost-effective manner.
-Section~IV reformulates the proposed shaping cyber-defense strategy into a single-level MILP problem.
-Section~V proposes a cost-effective dispatching cyber-defense strategy to maximize the cybersecurity margin in a preventive security region.
-Section~VI verifies the effectiveness and cost-effectiveness of the proposed shape-and-dispatch cyber-defense strategy.
+To limit the FDI attack-induced region, Section~III proposes a preventive cyber-defense strategy, which is reformulated into a single-level MILP problem in Section~IV.
+Section~V proposes a corrective cyber-defense strategy to maximize the cybersecurity margin in a preventive security region.
+Section~VI verifies the effectiveness and cost-effectiveness of the proposed preventive-corrective cyber-defense strategy.
 Section~VII concludes this paper.